 The RUC20 continues to use the hybrid isentropic/sigma coordinate of previous versions.
 The RUC20 has 50 vertical levels, compared to 40 levels for the RUC40.
 Additional levels have been added near the tropopause and lower stratosphere and also in the lower troposphere.

-Implications for aviation forecasts: More detailed near-surface forecasts from higher horizontal resolution, sharper (and more realistic) frontal structures, including areas of potential for turbulence and icing.
+Implications for forecasts: More detailed nearsurface forecasts, especially for winds and precipitation from higher horizontal resolution, sharper (and more realistic) frontal structures.
 Improved forecasts of wind and temperature at the tropopause and lower stratosphere.

 3. ANALYSIS CHANGES